benjaminramey/benjaminramey.github.io/_posts/2014-05-21-create-a-list-selector-field-in-a-widget-designer-in-sitefinity-6-2.markdown

 ###Step 2: Create widget designer

 Once your widget is created, you can create your widget designer.
 Using Thunder, create a widget designer for an existing widget.
 Name your widget designer.
-I use the name of the widget and append “Designer”.
+I use the name of the widget and append "Designer".

 ![FAQItemDesigner widget designer naming](/assets/images/create-a-list-selector-field-in-a-widget-designer-in-sitefinity-6-2/widget-designer-naming.png)

-Click “Next” on the next screen.
+Click "Next" on the next screen.
 Choose your FAQItemController from the list on the next screen.

 ####Step 2.1: Choose widget designer fields

 Next, choose the List property from your controller and set it up as follows.
 Especially note two things.
 First, choose the DynamicContentSelector.
-Second, update the “Select the content type for the selector” to “Telerik.Sitefinity.Lists.Model.List”.
-Click on “Add”.
+Second, update the "Select the content type for the selector" to `Telerik.Sitefinity.Lists.Model.List`.
+Click on "Add".

 ![Create a widget designer](/assets/images/create-a-list-selector-field-in-a-widget-designer-in-sitefinity-6-2/widget-designer-fields1.png)

 ####Step 2.2: Update generated widget designer files

-In the generated .ascx file, update the “ServiceUrl” property on the FlatSelector control to “~/Sitefinity/Services/Lists/ListService.svc/?managerType=&providerName=&itemType=Telerik.Sitefinity.Lists.Model.List&provider=&sortExpression=LastModified%20DESC&skip=0&take=50″.
+In the generated .ascx file, update the `ServiceUrl` property on the FlatSelector control to `/Sitefinity/Services/Lists/ListService.svc/?managerType=&providerName=&itemType=Telerik.Sitefinity.Lists.Model.List&provider=&sortExpression=LastModified%20DESC&skip=0&take=50`.

 ![Service URL 1]((/assets/images/create-a-list-selector-field-in-a-widget-designer-in-sitefinity-6-2/widget-designer-serviceurl1.png)

-In the generated .cs file, remove line 135 that sets the ConstantFilter property to “Visible=true”.
+In the generated .cs file, remove line 135 that sets the ConstantFilter property to `Visible=true`.

 ![FAQItemDesigner remove line 135](/assets/images/create-a-list-selector-field-in-a-widget-designer-in-sitefinity-6-2/widget-designer-removeline135.png)

-Finally, in the generated .js file, change the property that is used as the value of the selected list from “OriginalContentId” to “Id”.
-This code can be found in the “_ListDoneSelecting” method.
+Finally, in the generated .js file, change the property that is used as the value of the selected list from `OriginalContentId` to `Id`.
+This code can be found in the `_ListDoneSelecting` method.

 ![FAQItemDesigner update js file](/assets/images/create-a-list-selector-field-in-a-widget-designer-in-sitefinity-6-2/widget-designer-changejsfile.png)

 At this point, you should be done!
 Build your project, plop your new widget on a page and test it out!
-Here’s what mine looks like.
+Here's what mine looks like.

 The edit dialog:
 ![FAQItemDesigner edit screen](/assets/images/create-a-list-selector-field-in-a-widget-designer-in-sitefinity-6-2/widget-designer-editscreen.png)